ZG4RBU/Archiver/README.md

 `extra > headless` > Run chrome as background process.
 Enter true/false

 NOTE:
 When setting the headless option to true, it's essential to keep the Chrome browser window open and avoid minimizing it.
-If you need to multitask, we recommend resizing the browser window to one half of the screen for a seamless working experience.
+If you need to multitask, it's recommended to resize the browser window to one half of the screen for a seamless working experience.

 ## Usage
 Run `start.cmd` or run the command in terminal